ddeswart/puppet-vra-lampstack/README.md

 - lamp_db_user
 - lamp_db_password

-After a succesful deployment, open a webbrowser and type in (http://[IP adress/FQDN of your webapp server]) to verify the database connection.
+After a succesful deployment, open a webbrowser and type in http://[IP adress/FQDN of your webapp server] to verify the database connection.

-For using this code you must have a Puppet Enterprise 7.x server, VMware vRealize Automation 7.3 with Puppet plug-in 3.0
+For using this code you must have Puppet Enterprise 7.x and VMware vRealize Automation 7.3 with Puppet plug-in 3.0 installed.
+Also the Puppet-vRO-Starter_Content pack has to be installed because the LAMP stack depends on several Profiles available in this Starter_Content.

-Special thanks for creation and testing of this LAMP content to Jeremy Adams and Kevin Reeuwijk from Puppet.
+Special thanks for creation and testing of this LAMP content to Jeremy Adams and Kevin Reeuwijk from Puppet!

 ## Getting started with Puppet Enterprise and Puppet plug-in for vRealize Automation